-Consumer Reports’ New Auto Reliability data show which brands consumers can count on.
+Consumer Reports’ auto reliability data show which brands consumers can count on.

 Which Car Brands Are the Most Reliable?

-The report, published in late 2021, is comprised of data collected from surveys of Consumer Reports members’ experiences with more than 300,000 vehicles.
+The report, published in November 2022, is comprised of data collected from surveys of Consumer Reports members’ experiences with more than 300,000 vehicles.

 Here are some key findings from the report:

-- Eight out of the top 10 most reliable brands are from Asian automakers, with Lexus, Mazda, and Toyota in the top three spots.
+- Seven of the top 10 most reliable brands are from Asian automakers, with Toyota and Lexus in the top two spots.

-Due to insufficient data, the rankings do not include the following brands: Alfa Romeo, Dodge, Fiat, Jaguar, Land Rover, Maserati, Mitsubishi, and Polestar.
+Consumer Reports says that, due to insufficient data, the rankings do not include the following brands: Alfa Romeo, Dodge, Fiat, Infiniti, Jaguar, Land Rover, Maserati, Mini, Mitsubishi, Polestar, Porsche and Rivian.

 Here Are the Top 10 Most Reliable Car Brands